Basis

 Let's see how types are executed when copying values.
 For example, consider the following code:

-define foo(!xs: list(int)): unit {
+define foo(!xs: list(int)) -> unit {

 }

-define foo(!xs: list(int)): unit {
+define foo(!xs: list(int)) -> unit {

-let f = list(int) in
+let f = list(int);

-let xs-clone = f(1, !xs) in // passing `1` to copy `xs`
+let xs-clone = f(1, xs); // passing `1` to copy `xs`

-some-func(xs-clone, !xs)
+some-func(xs-clone, xs)

 }